EndPointCorp/end-point-blog/2013/03/29/paper-source-case-study-with-google.html.md

 var sorted_locations = sort_by_distance(all_locations);
 ```

-### **Adjust Map Boundaries to Include Specific Markers**
+### Adjust Map Boundaries to Include Specific Markers

 Another interesting use case I needed to handle was forcing the map to zoom out to include stores within 100 miles if there was nothing in the initial map boundaries, e.g.:

 <img border="0" src="/blog/2013/03/29/paper-source-case-study-with-google/image-2.png" width="700"/>

-The search for "27103" doesn't return any nearby stores, so the map is extended to include stores within 100 miles.
+The search for "27103" doesn’t return any nearby stores, so the map is extended to include stores within 100 miles.

 To accomplish this functionality, I added a bit of code to extend the map boundaries: